CharB-22/OC-Todo-Co/README.md

   ```
   php bin/console doctrine:fixtures:load
   ```
   * Last but not least, this project is using WebPack Encore for the css and js files integration.
-To have it running correctly, you need to have the node_modules folder (exclude by .gitignore) locally.
+Webpack Encore needs npm and the node_modules folder (exclude by .gitignore) locally to be able to work.
 To do so, you just need to run the command below:
   ```
   npm install
   ```